The breakdown of weak null singularities inside black holes: Introduction

 \subsubsection{Theorem assuming the existence of a weak null singularity}

-We present our main theorem, which does not require any quantitative assumption, only the existence of a weak null singularity, namely the blow up of the mass and the boundedness of the matter fields in presence on one outgoing trapped cone reaching the Cauchy horizon. \begin{theo} For initial data as in Theorem \ref{Kommemi}, assume there exists a trapped cone $\{u_1\} \times [v_1,v_{max})$ with $(u_1,v_{max}) \in \CH$, on which the Hawking mass $\rho$ blows up, while $\phi$ and $Q$ are bounded: Then i.e.\ $\CH \cup \mathcal{S}_{i^+}$ cannot close off the space-time at $b_{\Gamma}$, i.e.\ the Penrose diagram of Figure \ref{Fig3} is impossible.
+We present our main theorem, which does not require any quantitative assumption.
+Namely, \textit{we only assume the existence of a weak null singularity}, i.e.\ the blow up of the mass and the boundedness of the matter fields over one outgoing trapped cone reaching the Cauchy horizon.
+We give a first version of the theorem, which will be made precise in Section~\ref{statement}. \begin{theo} For initial data as in Theorem \ref{Kommemi}, assume there exists a trapped cone $\{u_1\} \times [v_1,v_{max})$ with $(u_1,v_{max}) \in \CH$, on which the Hawking mass $\rho$ blows up, while $\phi$ and $Q$ are bounded: Then i.e.\ $\CH \cup \mathcal{S}_{i^+}$ cannot close off the space-time at $b_{\Gamma}$, i.e.\ the Penrose diagram of Figure \ref{Fig3} is impossible.

 \end{theo}